Tory councillor apologises for sharing ‘Muslim women as patio umbrellas’ post

 Mr McKail has previously said sorry for sharing social media posts from the far-right group Britain First.

-He told the Daily Record newspaper the patio umbrella image was part of the same group of posts, adding: “I have apologised for sharing that and made clear I thought I was sharing material in support of British troops.”
+“When this was first reported in the press in 2017, I apologised unreservedly, and I do so again now.

+“I have removed this post and I have made clear I did not intend to cause offence, just to show my support for the UK military.”

-Mr McKail, who represents the Westhill and District ward, added that he did not agree with Mr Johnson’s comments.
+Mr McKail, who represents the Westhill and District ward, told the Daily Record that he did not agree with Mr Johnson’s comments.

+A Scottish Conservative spokesman said: “Councillor McKail has taken the post down and apologised.
+He understands that this is not appropriate.”

 A spokesman for the SNP said: “This is typical hypocrisy from Ruth Davidson – she’s outraged about Islamophobia when it suits her but turns a blind eye when it’s in her own party.